kiegroup/chain-status/packages/webpage/README.md

 # Project Status Web Page

 This package contains the source code of React web application.
+The web application has to be instantiated by your own configuration like information page markdown file.
+The data consumed by the app is preprocessed by [action package](https://github.com/kiegroup/chain-status/tree/main/packages/action) so no need for a backend and can be easily published on services like Github Packages.

 The look and feel of this web application mainly relies on the [Ant Design](https://ant.design/docs/react/introduce) React library, which provides a set of high quality components for building rich, interactive user interfaces.